cynraw/Python_programming_PLP/README.md

 Create a program that stores a list of words.
 Then, use list comprehension to create a new list that contains only the words that have an odd number of characters.

+# File Handling and Exception handling
+File Handling in Python is the ability to perform various operations on files, like reading from and writing to them.
+Files are used to store data permanently